Cnecomicz/gold-and-gallows/README.md

 contains some explicit explanations behind my design ethos, along with some best practices/tips for running the game.
-You're invited in particular to focus on sections which describe ways in which Gold & Gallows differs from other roleplaying games, even those with old school sensibilities.
+You're invited in particular to focus on sections which describe ways in which Gold & Gallows differs from other roleplaying games.
 If you have experience with other systems, Gold & Gallows might seem odd at times, so I try to explain the intention behind some of its quirks.
 Please let me know of any places I fall short of this goal.

 The final PDF is the
 [Modular Rules](TTRPG/GnG_Modular_Rules_6_Jan_2024.pdf), which contains a smörgåsbord of extra rules, systems, and ideas.
 Their inclusion in the Rules Booklet would run antithetical to the minimalism ethos, so rather than toss them out entirely, they've been quarantined.
+In particular, all of the concepts in the Modular Rules are optional, not always balanced, and certainly not all mutually compatible.
+As the Introduction to that PDF states, you should think of them as suggestions for when edge cases show up and the core rules seem insufficient, or interesting ideas to tinker with new mechanics and systems, or both or neither!

 ### A note on old school inspired mechanics and communities